springmeyer/portable-node-app/README.txt

 ### Caveats

  - Don't try to run from within this zip archive, make sure to extract it
+ - This app runs in your web browser: Please use Chrome or Firefox not IE

 ### Usage

-1. Extract the archive to your desired location
+1. Open the archive and read the README.txt (good job!)
-2. Start the app by double-click the `start.bat`
+2. Extract the 'app' folder somewhere
+3. Open the 'app' folder in its new location
+4. Double-click the'.bat' file inside the 'app' folder
-3. This will open a console and your web browser
+5. This will open a console and your web browser
+6. Add 'mbtiles' to the app\tiles folder to view them
-4. Stop the app by closing the console
+7. Stop the app by closing the console

 ### Troubleshooting

-1. If your web browser opens but the page does not load try refreshing it
+1. Page does not load

+Try reloading the page in your browser.

-2. If the page still does not load, look at the console for errors
+2. Page does not load

+Find the open app console and look for errors: report them to dane@mapbox.com

+3. After the app starts, a blocked firewall warning may pop up.

+If you have admin you can allow access for:

+    Evented I/O for V8 Javascript

+If you do not have admin, Windows XP should still allow TileMill to work and you should be able to ignore it.

+But on Windows Vista/7/8 you must have administrative access at least once.

-3. Missing C++ runtime
+4. Missing C++ runtime

 If you see an error like: